ericnograles/browser-image-resizer/CONTRIBUTING.md

 1. In this directory, execute `npm link`
 1. In your test web app, execute `npm link browser-image-resizer`

-Now any changes (via `yarn build` above) will be reflected in your web app.
+Now any changes (via `npm run build` above) will be reflected in your web app.

 ### Removing Symlinks